mikesealey/ci_pp1/README.md

 This site has been deployed to Github Pages.
 The steps to deploy are as follows:
   - In the Github repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshedwith a detailed ribbon display to incidate teh successful deployment.
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 ## Credits
 ### Images:
 The site logo has been taken from [Totally Baked Cake Co's facebook page](https://www.facebook.com/thetotallybakedcakeco/).

 The background image is a stock photo  that I found on [unsplash](https://unsplash.com/photos/white-snow-on-brown-soil-KMEqlxz3mKc), taken by [Nathan Dumlao](https://unsplash.com/@nate_dumlao).

 All of the cakes features in this project were baked either by my sister Lizzie, or my wife Natalie.
 | Cake | Baker |
 | ------ | ------ |
 | Thick Cut Chocolate Brownies | Lizzie |